 Excessive erosion and sedimentation have plagued the D'Olive Watershed since the 1970s, and ongoing urban development continues to intensify problems in each of the Watershed's three principal drainage areas in the watershed.
-Lake Forest Lake, which drains 91% of the seven-square mile watershed, receives 7,800 tons of sediment per year - roughly 650 dump truckloads.
+Lake Forest Lake, which drains 91% of the seven-square mile watershed, receives 7,800 tons of sediment per year - roughly 650 dump truck loads.
 This sediment not only impacts the lake, but some portion will pass through the lake and be deposited in D'Olive Bay and the Mobile Bay estuary.

 Watershed Management Plan Goals

-The four primary objectives that guided development of the conceptual management measures addressed in the WMP were:
+The four primary objectives that guided the development of the conceptual management measures addressed in the WMP were:

 - Reduce upstream sediment inputs into the Lake Forest Lake/D'Olive/Tiawasee system.